nfreear/moodle-filter_scratchembed/README.md

 1. Un-compress the Zip, and copy the 'scratchembed' folder to your moodle/filter/ directory.
 2. Login to Moodle as admininstrator, go to Site Administration | Plugins | Filters | Manage Filters.
-3. Choose 'On' in the drop-down menu next to 'Scratch embed'.
+3. Choose 'On' or 'Off but available' in the drop-down menu next to 'Scratch embed'.

 Usage
 -----